UGYW/PSi/README.md

 If you would like to save the results of the graph, please edit the functions within plot.py.
 You can also set the frequency of plotting within main.py.

-[Link to the Paper Will be Enclosed Once Available...
-Somewhere...]
+[Link to the Paper: https://open.library.ubc.ca/cIRcle/collections/undergraduateresearch/51869/items/1.0319001]